kurtjd/jaxe/README.md

 With time it seems the S-CHIP became more popular and many programs were written to work with its various quirks.
 Thus, JACE defaults to original S-CHIP design however many of its quirks can be toggled for improved compatibility using the flags in the Options section below.

+However, recently John Earnest designed the XO-CHIP extension allowing CHIP-8 programs to take advantage of modern hardware to an extent.
+This extension adds several more instructions and features including:

+* 7 new opcodes
+* 16-bit addressing for a total of ~64kb RAM
+* Second display buffer allowing for 4 colors instead of the typical 2
+* Improved sound support
+* Modified Fx75 and Fx85 instructions to allow for 16 user flags instead of typical 8

+JACE currently supports all these features (except sound) when ran in compatibility mode with the `-x` flag.

 It should also be noted that JACE stores its fonts in memory starting at address **0x0000** followed immediately by large fonts and finally immediately by the stack.
 Therefore the stack pointer initially points to address **0x00F0**.

 ## TODO
-* Add XO-CHIP support
 * Improve sound
 * Improve Windows support (command-line arguments and sound issue)
 * Improve build procedures